AurelieAlbert/eNATL60-plots-paper/profiles-stat-EN4/README.md

-# New strategy for a staistical comparison to EN4 profiles
+# New strategy for a statistical comparison to EN4 profiles

 ## Inspiration of previous developments
-  - CMEMS-diags
+  - CMEMS-diags :

+## Steps

+  1. Modify selection script to include the list of model files that will be compared to the profil in the json file
+  1. Everything with xarray from the beginning